intjelic/python-sfml/doc/sphinx/source/installation.rst

 Installation
 ============
-You'll find here all the necessary explaination to install the binding on your favorite platform.
-Unfortunattely, procedure for **Mac OSX** and **Fedora** packages are not available yet.
+Here you'll find all the necessary explainations for installing the binding on your favorite platform.
+Unfortunately the procedures for the **Mac OSX** and **Fedora** packages are not available yet.

 .. contents:: :local: